pitt-crc/user-manual/docs/hardware_profiles/storage.md

 `/ihome/<primary group>/$USER`, created with your account.
 It is your default login location and holds configuration files, logs, and user-level environments.

-The allocation is 75 GB per user at no cost, and it **cannot be increased** — keep large datasets and heavy job I/O in project storage rather than home.
+The quota is 75 GB per user at no cost, and it **cannot be increased** — keep large datasets and heavy I/O jobs in project storage rather than in `$HOME`.

 ## Requesting storage